metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_bridge_v1beta2.md

 Optional:

-- `config` (Map of String) The Kafka AdminClient configuration used for AdminClient instances created by the bridge.
+- `config` (Dynamic) The Kafka AdminClient configuration used for AdminClient instances created by the bridge.

 <a id="nestedatt--spec--authentication"></a>